kurtamohler/pyobject-preservation/README.md

 b.my_property
 ```

+In the above example, PyObject preservation preserves the properties we add to
+a `mylib.MyClass` object, so we can access `b.my_property` after it is
-In the above example, if `mylib.MyClass` did not have PyObject preservation,
+resurrected.
+If `mylib.MyClass` did not have PyObject preservation, then
-then `b.my_property` would fail.
-Since the instance of `mylib.MyClass` that
+`b.my_property` would fail, since the instance of `mylib.MyClass` that held
-held `my_property` would be deallocated, there would be no way for the
+`my_property` would be deallocated, and there would be no way for the
-`ref.get()` call to restore `my_property`.
-But since it does have PyObject
+`ref.get()` call to restore `my_property` on the new `mylib.MyClass` object.
-preservation, its properties are preserved and `b.my_property` works just fine.

 ### Subclass preservation